junzhangNLP/T2-SSI/README.md

 #pretrain
 A trained syntactic encoder is provided in the network disk.
-（Due to the double-blind policy, the network disk link will be provided after receipt.）
+（For copyright protection, the dataset and the pre-training model weights will be released after the paper is received.）

 ./Pretraining-Bert file is used to train syntactic encoder.
 Use the data in ./data/Amason.rar to train the encoder.